Server Hosting - On Premise

 - Have support from technical resources for the maintenance and management at the operating system level including user access if required.

-The physical infrastructure for both VMware and OpenStack environments are located onsite, within the University data centre.
+The physical infrastructure for the VMware environment is located onsite, within the University data centre.

 With VMs provisioned in VMware researchers need to define clearly their needs so that the technology team can design and setup and provision the VM that is ready to be used for them and their nominated users.

 Currently the provisioning and use of small to medium size VMs for researchers in VMWare does not incur any costs or ongoing charges.